-Table F summarises the assessed value as at 31 March 2019 of benefits accrued under the scheme prior to this date based on the data, methodology and assumptions described above.
-Please note the liabilities as at 31 March 2019 include an allowance for the additional liability potentially arising from the McCloud/Sargeant judgement.
+Table F summarises the assessed value as at 31 March 2020 of benefits accrued under the Scheme prior to this date based on the data, methodology and assumptions described above.
 The corresponding figures for the previous year are shown for comparison.
+The liabilities at 31 March 2019 and 2020 both include an allowance for the higher cost of benefits accruing under McCloud.